Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

  - Exceptions are passed to the bot's :ref:`error handlers <error_handling>`.

-- Return a :obj:`False`-like to signal a person can't run the command.
+- Return a ``False``-like to signal a person can't run the command.

  - :class:`~.app_commands.CheckFailure` will be raised instead.